Evacuation alert issued for residents near Boundary Creek on N.W.T. Highway 3 | CBC News

 The fire, last measured at about 113,000 hectares, has already consumed 15 structures along the highway as it burned toward Behchokǫ last week.

-Residents in Edzo were given the go-ahead to return home on Monday, while those in Rae returned on Thursday.
-Both communities remain under an evacuation alert.
+Residents in Edzo were given the go-ahead to return home on Monday, while those in Rae returned Thursday morning.
+Thursday afternoon, Pushp Seth, the community's senior administrative officer, announced that residents living along Frank Channel could also go home.

+The entirety of Behchokǫ remains under an evacuation alert, meaning residents may need to leave again on short notice.

 Westwick there are still crews around Behchokǫ looking for and extinguishing hot spots.